prebid/prebid.github.io/identity/sharedid.md

 }
 ```

-Using a SharedId Server implementation, create the cookie once, which will be allowed to expire before it is created again.
+Using a SharedId Endpoint implementation, create the cookie once, which will be allowed to expire before it is created again.

 ```
 {